bomonike/bomonike.github.io/ap-compsci.md

 1. Workflow CI/CD automation (GitHub Actions, Jenkins/Cloudbees cloud)

 <br /><br />

+The average number of school days  in a school year in the United States is <strong>180 days</strong> (within a range from 170 to 185 days).
+So there are roughly 36 weeks in a school year (180 days ÷ 5 days per week).

+## Professional certifications

 Some entry-level professional certifications can be earned (for a fee) as early as high school, which provide students to be more competitive when applying for jobs.